Friday, April 28, 2017, 8 PM

 "Heartbeat"- The Neon Jungle

 The thematic scope of the album paints a picture of the perfect night out.
 As the weather shifts warmer and clothes get lighter, Rock Ridge hits the perfect timing for a lively spring/summer release.
 Brook's delivers smooth, persuasive lyrics such as "...no time for regret. we've got one night only...", and "We live like we will never die.
 Can't be satisfied.".
-Musically accompanied with the nostalgia educing sounds of funky electric bass licks and synth bridges that are a direct callback to pop culture 25+ years ago.
-The Neon Jungle is more than snapshot of today's escapist longings of another time; it is the reemergence of a band through their own city's nightlife, in which they are so familiar with.
+Musically accompanied with the nostalgia inducing sounds of funky electric bass licks and synth bridges that are a direct callback to pop culture 25+ years ago; The Neon Jungle is more than snapshot of today's escapist longings of another time, it is the reemergence of a band through their own city's nightlife, of which they are so familiar with.

 While some could view this type of switch as an abandonment of the band's original vision; it is also inherently a natural strength of being an artist; being able to explore untapped veins of inspiration.
 After all, musicians are cool, and what is cool is always fleeting.
 So my hat is off to JC Brooks, as it is wise for all artists to recognize the era in which they reside.